yesbit/ERC1973-Projects/submissions/CarMarketPlace.md

 When a seller buy a car >= 100.000 $.
 They can join nodes of ERC 1973 and can receive rewards.
 This reward will incentive the revenue of car company.

-A sample of rewards distribution is as per below based on 100% value of the car they bought for each round:
+A sample of rewards distribution is as per below based on 10% value of the car they bought for each round:

-6th Month (10 participants) - Rewards per participant: 10% (100%/10)
+6th Month (2 participants) - Rewards per participant: 5% (10%/2)

-12th Month (20 participants) - Rewards per participant: 5% (100%/20)
+12th Month (5 participants) - Rewards per participant: 2% (10%/5)

-18th Month (50 participants) - Rewards per participant: 2% (100%/50)
+18th Month (10 participants) - Rewards per participant: 1% (10%/10)

-24th Month (100 participants) - Rewards per participant: 1% (100%/100)
+24th Month (20 participants) - Rewards per participant: 0.5% (10%/20)

 # Related Links